MetPX/sarracenia/doc/Admin.rst

 Usernames for pump authentication are significant in that they are visible to all.
 They are used in the directory path on public trees, as well as to authenticate to the broker.
-They need to be understandable.  they are often wider scope than a person... perhaps call them 'Accounts'.
+They need to be understandable.
+They are often wider scope than a person... perhaps call them 'Accounts'.
 It can be elegant to configure the same usernames for use in transport engines.

 All Account names should be unique, but nothing will avoid clashes when sources originate from different pump networks, and clients at different destinations.
 In practice, name clashes are addressed by routing to avoid two different sources' with the same name having their data offerings combined on a single tree.
 On the other hand, name clashes are not always an error.
 Use of a common source account name on different clusters may be used to implement folders that are shared between the two accounts with the same name.